harikrishnan-kp/Non_Mechanical_Anemometer/README.md

 The project divided into 2 phases.
 - First phase

 Consider 2 HCSR04 sensor.
 Transducer salvaged from HCSR04.The transducer modules were found to be marked as R & T respectively by the manufacturers.
-In this experiment, 2 HCSR04 modules and DHT were used. the transducers are elongated and connected to a 3D printed enclosure orthogonal to each other.
+In this experiment, 2 HCSR04 modules and DHT were used.
+The transducers are elongated and connected to a 3D printed enclosure orthogonal to each other.
 Take the time duration between transmitter and receiver.
 Also temperature and humidity measurements.
 Because the wind velocity can be calculated using time of flight principle.The time-of-flight principle is based on measuring the time it takes for a wave to travel from a source (a time-of-flight sensor) to an object and back.
 Speed of sound depends on temperature and humidity.
 **Speed of Sound (m/s) = 331.5 + 0.6 * Temperature (°C) + 0.0124 * Humidity (%)**